JUPITER WELLNESS ACQUISITION C - GuruFocus.com

 As a result of this change, the Meeting will now be held at 10:00 a.m.
 Eastern Time on Tuesday, May 2, 2023, via the live webcast at https://web.lumiagm.com/285719486.

-Also as a result of this change, JWAC has extended the deadline for holders of JWAC’s common stock as of the record date of March 8, 2023 to submit their publicly held shares for redemption in connection with the Business Combination to 5:00 p.m.
+JWAC has clarified that it has extended the deadline for the holders of JWAC’s common stock to submit their publicly held shares for redemption in connection with the Business Combination to 5:00 p.m.
 Eastern Time on Friday, April 28, 2023.
 Stockholders who wish to withdraw their previously submitted redemption requests may do so prior to the Meeting by requesting the Company’s transfer agent American Stock Transfer & Trust Company to return such shares.

 If stockholders have any questions or need assistance please call JWAC’s proxy solicitor, Advantage Proxy, Inc., 24925 13th Place South, Des Moines, WA 98198; (877) 870-8565 (toll free) or (206) 870-8565 (collect); or by email at [email protected].